 To get your eyes back to normal, the key is about cooling the skin and reducing the fluid.

-- Cold cucumber slices or tea bags.
 Undoubtedly you’ve heard that cucumber slices can soothe the delicate eye area.
 But why?
 Well, they’re made mostly of water, which helps to moisturize.
 Plus, they’re rich in vitamin C and folic acid, which can help fight environmental toxins.
 Then there are tea bags.
 Chamomile is your best bet, thanks to the herb’s soothing properties.
 Green tea is also a great option, as the caffeine can constrict blood vessels.
 Steep two tea bags of your choice in boiling water, then squeeze out the extra water and stick them in the fridge for 20 minutes or so.
 When they’re ready, put them on your closed eyes for 15 minutes to a half hour.

-- Up your H20 intake.
 Water seems like the answer to everything, isn’t it?
 Considering it’s up to 60% of the contents of your body, we’d have to suggest that it’s pretty important.
 And drinking more of it will help you with all aspects of your skin.
 It’s the key ingredient for retaining moisture which leads to your skin looking youthful, smooth, and refreshed long-term.
 Since the cause of puffy eyes is typically fluid retention, it may seem counterintuitive to drink more water — but it flushes out your system in all the best ways!

-- Cut back on sugar and salt.
 While sugar is amazingly tasty (all things in moderation!), it can also cause inflammation.
 And inflammation leads directly to puffiness — plus a whole host of other unpleasant issues with your bod.
 Then there’s salt, which (when consumed excessively) makes you retain fluid.
 So both of these flavorings, while delicious, are best minimized if you’re dealing with a temporary puffy eye situation.

-- Prop up your peepers.
 Keeping your eyes elevated can be a great way to avoid fluid filling up the area.
 At night, make sure you have a couple of pillows beneath your head and neck.
 It’ll keep you comfy and make sure the skin on your face stays protected and smooth.
 You could also consider a special pillow, gentle eye mask, and/or essential oils designed to help you sleep better and stay still.